 The ways in which an attorney can help with business functions depend, in part, on the industry in question, in addition to the situation facing your company.
 For example, a lawyer working for an insurance company may spend a significant amount of time determining whether the firm can legally deny a submitted claim.
 Meanwhile, lawyers working for a real estate agency may focus on writing contracts for the sale of real estate.
 The field of business law is broad, and small business lawyers may handle many different tasks, depending on the needs of your company.

 Hiring a business lawyer

 Whether your business has recently been founded or has run successfully for many years, hiring a business lawyer can help protect your company’s interests.
 In some cases, corporate attorneys work as in-house counsel, employed by your business.
-Often, this lawyer is a corporate officer known as the Chief Legal Officer, or CLO.
+Often, this lawyer is a corporate officer known as the Chief Legal Officer or CLO.
 Depending on your industry and the size of your business, you may employ a legal team with several attorneys to handle your company’s needs.
 A lawyer may also advise your company by serving on the Board of Directors.
-Retaining the services of small business lawyers who work for a a law firm is another possibility.
+Retaining the services of small business lawyers who work for a law firm is another possibility.